esamattis/node-hbsfy/README.md

 ### Helpers

-To register custom helpers just require the runtime and call the registerHelper
+To register custom helpers just require the runtime use and `registerHelper` to create helper:
-function:

 ```javascript
 var Handlebars = require("handlebars-runtime");